sebajara/birds/README.md

 their table using color and shape coding, and all fit into one page.

-To help bird identification, I made scripts for scrapping the [Audubon](https://www.audubon.org) and [Allaboutbirds](https://www.allaboutbirds.org/) sites, and organize their bird photographs into a booklet.
+To help bird identification, I made scripts for scraping the [Audubon](https://www.audubon.org) and [Allaboutbirds](https://www.allaboutbirds.org/) sites, and organize their bird photographs into a booklet.
 I hope not to be violating any